 - Engineering, science, and computer management

-For Reserve GI Bill and REAP recipients, only non-degree programs that last under 2 years qualify for accelerated payment.
+For Reserve GI Bill recipients, only non-degree programs that last under 2 years qualify for accelerated payment.

 What industries qualify for accelerated payments?